F A Q

 Yes, just put the milk (or milk/water solution) where you would put the water in SoapCalc.
 If you are not familiar with making soap with milk SoapCalc strongly suggests reading about it here: Making Milk based Soap at About.com (or getting a good book about it).
 When making soap with milk products as the liquid, some procedures are different from making soap with water as the liquid.
-Also check out the links at the bottom left of the above referenced web page.
+Also check out the links at the bottom left of the About.com web page.

 The "One" column displays the soap qualities and fatty acid percentages of the individual oil/fat selected in the center column.
-Notice that as you click on each oil, the numbers in the "All" column change to represent the qualities for that oil.
-The numbers in the "Individual" column will always display the qualities of the oil currently selected in the oil list, even after clicking "Calculate Recipe".
+Notice that as you click on each oil, the numbers in the "One" column change to represent the qualities for that oil.
+The numbers in the "One" column will always display the qualities of the oil currently selected in the oil list, even after clicking "Calculate Recipe".

-displayed after you click "Calculate Recipe".
-If you change an oil in your recipe or change a percent, "Calculate Recipe" must be clicked again to update the numbers in the "Combined" column.
+The "All" qualities display the soap qualities and fatty acid percentages of all the oils listed in your recipe (the right column).
+These are displayed after you click "Calculate Recipe".
+If you change an oil in your recipe or change a percent, "Calculate Recipe" must be clicked again to update the numbers in the "All" column.

 4. What are the best values for Hardness, Cleansing, Condition, Bubbly and Creamy?